turnage/Charl/readme.md

 study project.
 I am not a crypto expert by any means; this is a project I'm using to learn how to cryptosystems.
-I plan to continue building on it and making it better for a long while into the future, but as of now, the only thing I can gauruntee for it as far as security is: better than Yahoo!
+I plan to continue building on it and making it better for a long while into the future, but as of now, the only thing I can guarantee for it as far as security is: better than Yahoo!
 Messenger.
 That said, the crypto is provided by sodium and NaCl, the authors of which **are** crypto experts.